 While ABC continues to promote the construction industry as a viable career choice for hardworking Americans through the expansion of apprenticeship programs and career and technical education, as improvements in our economy results in higher demand for construction services, our members continue to face systemic labor shortages of qualified workers and craft professionals.
-While any successful immigration reform measures must work to ensure the enforcement of our laws, security of our borders and prosperity of our economy; modernizing our immigration system must also allow for an adequate amount of legal immigration and access to foreign-born workers to effectively address the workforce demands of the construction industry.
+While any successful immigration reform measures must work to ensure the enforcement of our laws, security of our borders and prosperity of our economy, modernizing our immigration system must also allow for an adequate amount of legal immigration and access to foreign-born workers to effectively address the workforce demands of the construction industry.
 ABC believes that a new, market-driven visa program for foreign workers is needed to allow the construction industry to continue to grow and prosper.

 ABC also believes that immigrants currently authorized to work in the United States have helped to fill gaps in our workforce and any immigration reform must deal with these individuals in a respectful and common-sense manner that recognizes the needs of our businesses and the construction workforce in the United States.
-Currently, it is estimated that over 100,000 individuals work in the construction industry through the Deferred Action for Childhood Arrivals (DACA) program and Temporary Protected Status (TPS) designation.
+Currently, it is estimated that over 100,000 individuals work in the construction industry through the Deferred Action for Childhood Arrivals program and Temporary Protected Status designation.

-ABC has expressed support for an improved, mandated e-verify system with necessary protections for employers acting in good faith.
+- ABC has expressed support for an improved, mandated E-verify system with necessary protections for employers acting in good faith.

 - Securing our borders and the stricter enforcement of immigration laws.

 - Establishing a temporary guest worker program that would allow non-U.S. citizens to apply for the right to work legally in this country for multi-year renewable terms when an appropriately skilled and willing American worker is not available.

-• Common-sense measures to deal with current undocumented immigrants and TPS recipients in the workforce.
+- Common-sense measures to deal with current undocumented immigrants and TPS recipients in the workforce.

-• Federal preemption of state and local E-Verify laws.
+- Federal preemption of state and local E-Verify laws.

 - A more streamlined and efficient pathway to legal status.

-• Including “prevailing wage” requirements under the Davis-Bacon Act in any temporary guest worker program.
+- Including prevailing wage requirements under the Davis-Bacon Act in any temporary guest worker program.

-• Any temporary guest worker program that has an additional set of rules, restrictions or limitations for the construction industry.
+- Any temporary guest worker program that has an additional set of rules, restrictions or limitations for the construction industry.

-• “Cross-liability” provisions that force employers to be accountable for the workers of other employers with which they have contracts, subcontracts or other forms of exchange.
+- Cross-liability provisions that force employers to be accountable for the workers of other employers with which they have contracts, subcontracts or other forms of exchange.

-• Discrimination or retaliation against builders and contractors participating in any border wall construction or other projects that address the needs of our national security.
+- Discrimination or retaliation against builders and contractors participating in any border wall construction or other projects that address the needs of our national security.

 One key flaw of the 1986 Immigration Reform and Control Act was its failure to provide a legal immigration program that could respond to labor market demand in times of both high and low unemployment.
 To meet U.S. construction demand, there must be a way for the industry to legally supplement its workforce when there are not enough willing or able American workers.
 An effective guest worker program is not only an economic issue, but also plays a key role in securing our border.
 When legal immigration programs can help us meet labor force demands, a truly secure border becomes a more realistic and achievable goal.

-On February 5, 2018, ABC joined other major construction associations in a letter
+On Feb.
+5, 2018, ABC joined other major construction associations in a letter

 to Congressional leadership outlining its support for specific immigration reforms to address the needs of the construction industry.

-businesses.
+In addition, employers need an efficient, practical and accurate E-Verify system that provides liability protection for compliant businesses.
 Currently, E-Verify is limited to the employment eligibility of newly hired employees.
 As of Sept.
 8, 2009, the federal government requires use for federal solicitations and contract awards; however, Congress has not mandated the use of E-Verify for all employers.